facjure/pendown/SPEC.md

 ## Other formats

 While support for other plain-text formats like [asciidoc](http://www.methods.co.nz/asciidoc/) or [docbook](http://www.docbook.org) is possible, Zenup aims to keep things simple.

 For document conversions from popular formats, check out [Pandoc](http://johnmacfarlane.net/pandoc/)—an excellent opensource library.

 ## RULES

+Files must be saved as ".zen" or ".txt".

 For poems, filenames are saved as: